Addalin/pyALiDAn/workflow.md

 1. Convert all gdas files in the directory `H:\data_haifa\DATA FROM TROPOS\GDAS\haifa` to txt files (using gdas2radiosonde())
 2. Generate a daily molecular profile (2D) from the converted txt files
 3. Create list of time slots (and save)
 4. Create and save database samples
+5. Create a normal and organized module of data preprocessing and loading

 ## TODOS and Open issues to figure out:
 1. Check if the reference_range heights are above sea level or above ground level